MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml/applicationinitializationcallbackparams.md

 ## -description

-A class that developers should derive from in order to pass information for a custom initialization sequence, in cases where both an [Application](application.md) subclass is present and the entry point [Start](application_start_1265583819.md) call is adjusted to pass the information.
+Represents an object to pass information for a custom initialization sequence.
+(Obsolete)

 ## -remarks

-This class is used as a custom information source for an [ApplicationInitializationCallback](applicationinitializationcallback.md) implementation.
+The Windows App SDK version of this class is `sealed` and does not support inheritance.
 The basic `ApplicationInitializationCallbackParams` does not have any unique members.
-Your subclass should add any members you need for initialization information.

 ## -examples